About Me

 Naomi holds a PhD in Musicology with an additional certificate in Interactive Technology and Pedagogy from The Graduate Center at The City University of New York, where she previously completed a Master of Arts and a Master of Philosophy in Music.
 She was a Fellow in The Graduate Center’s Digital Initiatives program for several years, and acted as the team coordinator for The Graduate Center Social Media Fellows from Fall 2017 through spring 2019.
 Her dissertation, titled Cyber-narrative in Opera: Three Case Studies, focused on newly composed operas with cyber-narratives (such as disembodied digital communication, artificial intelligence, and transhumanism in operatic storytelling), analyzing works such as Nico Muhly’s Two Boys, Søren Nils Eichberg’s Glare, and Tod Machover’s Death and the Powers.
 Her research areas include opera studies, public musicology, and classical music in the digital age.

-Naomi is based in British Columbia, Canada, and when she is not lecturing or working on consulting projects, she loves exploring the mountains with her husband, is an avid swimmer and baker, and has previously enjoyed making several pilgrimages to classical music destinations around the world.
+Naomi is based in British Columbia, Canada, and when she is not teaching or working on consulting projects, she is a full-time Mom to her daughter, Isabella.
+She loves exploring the mountains with her family, hosting playdates and themed parties, is an avid swimmer and baker, and enjoys travelling the world with her husband and toddler whenever the opportunity arises!